 One thing I’d like to mention here is that almost all of the new Pokémon are shiny locked.
 As a player who loves to reset the games thousands of times, I found this disappointing!
 Galarian Articuno, Zapdos, and Moltres are all shiny locked, as well as Glastrier, Spectrier, and Calyrex.
 Fortunately, Regieleki and Regidrago can be encountered shiny, though you can only choose one per game, which is also disappointing.
 In fact, The Crown Tundra barely has any version exclusives.
 You’re just tasked with choosing between Glastrier and Spectrier and then Regieleki and Regidrago.
 Considering how many version exclusives Sword and Shield’s base game has, this is kind of inconsistent.
 That being said, you can just play a second file on your game to get the other Pokémon without having to buy a second game.
 That’s a plus!

-We talked about The Crown Tundra’s Wild Area a few paragraphs ago, so we don’t need to reiterate on any of that.
+We talked about The Crown Tundra’s Wild Area a few paragraphs ago, so we don’t need to reiterate any of that.
 There are three “story arcs” in The Crown Tundra.
 At the beginning of the DLC campaign, you meet Peony, who is actually Chairman Rose’s younger brother.
 He tasks you with three exploration expeditions — one for Calyrex, one for the legendary giants, and one for the legendary birds.
-You can tackle these in mostly any order you like.
+You can tackle these in almost any order you like.
 Most of them are just fetch quests without much depth, so I found them to be about average.
 Not very enjoyable, but not very… not enjoyable either.
 One thing I did like, though, is that The Crown Tundra doesn’t have trainers littered everywhere who want to do battle with you.
 You’re free to explore and battle Wild Pokémon, which will keep you busy for quite some time!

 About ten minutes into the DLC, you gain access to the Max Lair, where you can go on Dynamax Adventures.
 To recap what we said earlier, you can team up with friends, CPUs, or random online players to go up against a gauntlet of four Dynamax Pokémon.
 You’ll always fight a Legendary Pokémon or Ultra Beast at the end (with the latter being unlocked as you progress in the story).
 Once you fight a Legendary Pokémon, you’ll have the option of saving its position so that you can go on another Dynamax Adventure to fight it again.
 For example, if you battle Latios, you’ll be able to save its location regardless of whether or not you won.
 That being said, you can only catch one of each Legendary Pokémon in Dynamax Adventures.
 So in Latios’ case, if you catch one in Sword and Shield and then battle it in a Dynamax Adventure later, you won’t have the option to catch it anymore.
 If you transferred a Latios from Pokémon HOME, you’re good.
 That doesn’t count.